MiDataInt/mdi-apps-framework/docs/object-caching/session-cache-class.md

 dataCache$clear(cacheObject$cacheKey, purgeFiles = TRUE)
 ```

-The default behavior clear all cached objects from RAM only.
+The default behavior clears all cached objects from RAM only.

 ### Additional references